Q: How do I get information and application forms?

 A: There is no set answer to this question, as the pace of each person’s progress depends on how many courses that individual takes in a given semester.
 Given the requirement of ten courses, and the maximum limit of three courses per term, two to two and a half years is a reasonable expectation.
 Some take longer because of their part-time status or personal reasons.
 Some take graduate seminars in the summer to accelerate the process.

-Q: Once admitted, can I transfer into the program graduate credits taken elsewhere or taken at UMB as a non-matriculated student?
+Q: Once admitted, can I transfer into the program graduate credits taken elsewhere or taken at UMass Boston as a non-matriculated student?

 A: Yes.
 You may transfer into the program up to two graduate courses (three credits each) taken outside our Department, subject to approval by the Program Director.
 Up to two courses taken within our program as a non-matriculated student will be approved without such a review.
 One additional graduate English course taken in summer school as a non-matriculated student currently applying for admission to our program may also count.
 For information about this third course contact the Program Director.